 Nutrients in food and drinks go into your bloodstream and can change things measured by the tests, skewing your results.

 For instance, if you eat or drink before a fasting blood glucose test, your blood sugar probably will be higher than if you hadn't had anything.
 When you're fasting, doctors get a baseline result so tests can be compared to give a true picture of your sugar levels over time.

 What If I Slip Up?

 If you make a mistake and eat or drink anything besides water, tell the person taking your blood.
-Your doctor will want to know so she can interpret your tests correctly.
-For the best results, she may ask you to reschedule.
+Your doctor will want to know so they can interpret your tests correctly.
+For the best results, they may ask you to reschedule.

 When Can I Eat or Drink Again?